iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

 Primacy bias occurs when a model's training is damaged by overfitting to its first experiences.
 This can be caused by poor hyperparameter selection, the underlying dynamics of the system being studied, or simply bad luck.

-In this post we explore the paper “Primacy Bias in Deep Reinforcement Learning” by Nikishin et al. and presented at ICML 2022.
+In this post we explore the paper “Primacy Bias in Deep Reinforcement Learning” by Nikishin et al. and presented at ICML 2022 <d-cite key="https://doi.org/10.48550/arxiv.2205.07802"></d-cite>.
 We will present primacy bias and how it applies to deep reinforcement learning, discuss how the authors prevent primacy bias, and finish by experimenting with our own toy example of primacy bias.

-Like many deep learning concepts, primacy bias takes inspiration from psychology [4].
+Like many deep learning concepts, primacy bias takes inspiration from psychology <d-cite key="Marshall1972"></d-cite>.
 For example, you might have a friend who “doesn’t like math” because they had a bad experience in primary school.
 Now, they avoid the subject despite having an aptitude for it.
 It turns out that for humans and machines, first impressions matter more than they should.
 This is primacy bias.

 ## Off Policy Deep Reinforcement Learning

 Nikishin et al. discuss a specific type of model that is particularly sensitive to primacy bias: *off-policy deep reinforcement learning*.
-Here, the goal is to learn a model (*policy*) that makes good decisions in an interactive environment.
-The algorithm does this by switching between two modes:
+Here, the goal is to learn a  (*policy*) that makes good decisions in an interactive environment.
+Off-policy algorithms achieve this by separating decision-making from learning.
+Deep Q-Learning (DQN) <d-cite key="https://doi.org/10.48550/arxiv.1312.5602"></d-cite> was one of the first popular off-policy algorithms, which separates the learning process into two steps:

-1. Exploration: use the current policy to interact with the environment and save memories to a dataset called the *replay buffer*.
+1. Data Collection: use the current policy to interact with the environment and save memories to a dataset called the *replay buffer*.
 2. Learning: sample from the replay buffer to perform gradient updates on the policy.

-In human terms, step 1 is the algorithm living its day-to-day life.
-At the end of the day, it goes to sleep, and overnight the algorithm's lifetime of experiences are referenced to update its beliefs (step 2).

 ### Are we Overcomplicating?
 For those without a reinforcement learning background, this might seem needlessly complicated.
 Why can’t we simply explore with a random policy and then fit a model all at once?

-Althought this is sometimes done [5], the quality of the memories in the replay buffer is proportionate to the quality of the policy that gathered the experience.
+Although this is sometimes done <d-cite key="https://doi.org/10.48550/arxiv.1812.02900"></d-cite>, the quality of the memories in the replay buffer is proportionate to the quality of the policy that gathered the experience.
 Consider an agent learning to play chess.
 A random policy might have enough data to learn how to play the start of the game effectively, but it will never learn how to chase an opponent’s king around an empty board.
 If a policy isn’t smart enough to get the agent out of the ‘early' game, it will never collect experiences to learn the ‘mid’ or ‘late' games.

 ## Selecting a Replay Ratio